homanchou/xr/book/build-your-own-webvr-site.md

 Now every visitor to the website will get a unique user_id in their session that will persist unless they clear their cookies and they haven't even had to login or register.
 How convenient!

+### Add User Token to Conn

-Let's add another function plug in `router.ex` for creating an encrypted token from the user_id
+Let's add another function plug in `router.ex` for creating an encrypted token from the user_id.
+We'll then pass this to the frontend so it can be passed back to the server and verified in the `UserSocket`

 ```elixir
  defp put_user_token(conn, _) do